ofek/bit/_sources/guide/intro.rst.txt

 --------

 - Robust API with sane defaults, making development a breeze
-- Python's fastest available implementation (thanks to OpenSSL :)
+- Python's fastest available implementation (100x faster than closest library)
 - Compliant to all presently implemented Bitcoin Improvement Protocols
 - All commits require 100% test coverage
 - Available on all major platforms